johnfraserss/ICS4U/Assignments/13 - Long Term Solo Project/README.md

 Due Date(s)
 -----------
-All items must be in the IN folder by by Wednesday, January 20th, 2016 at 4:00pm - **no exceptions**
+All items must be in the IN folder by by Thursday, January 21st, 2016 at 3:00pm - **no exceptions**

 Rubric(s)
 ---------